 They are also medicinal oils, meaning they have had medicinal grade (and organic) herbs cooked into them in a process that takes approximately 8 hours.
 This makes them more potent than some of the “Ayurvedic oils” you may see in the health food markets, which usually use essential oils (and all have preservatives because the FDA requires that for mass distribution).

-My theory is that if I’m feeding my skin and my body with an oil everyday, I’m not going to miss the opportunity to get in some rejuvenative herbs at the same time.
+My perspective is that if I’m feeding my skin and my body with an oil everyday, I’m not going to miss the opportunity to get in some rejuvenative herbs at the same time.
 So we infuse our oils with herbs (rasayana) that encourage rejuvenation of the immune, nervous, and cardiovascular systems.
 Who couldn’t use that?

 The qualities of the base oil (e.g. sesame oil is heavy, nutritive, and warming), and the herbs (e.g. brahmi is cooling and supports the nervous system from fatigue and inflammation) are both taken into consideration when formulating an oil to address a doshic imbalance.